Parsifal-M/backstage-opa-plugins/docs/opa-entity-checker/quick-start.md

 # Quick Start

-This guide will help you get started with the OPA Permissions Wrapper module for Backstage.
+This guide will help you get started with the OPA Entity Checker module for Backstage.

 ## Pre-requisites